Coffee Risks: How Caffeine Impacts TMJ and Causes Jaw Pain

 In conclusion, coffee has become a major part of many people's lives.
 While it may seem like an innocent pleasure, it can actually have some negative consequences for those with TMJ issues.
 Caffeine from coffee is known to cause jaw pain and even migraines in certain individuals which makes limiting your intake or abstaining entirely the safest option if you experience these symptoms.
 It can be difficult breaking away from a beloved beverage but doing so could save yourself quite a bit of discomfort down the road.

 Are you dealing with TMJ Syndrome?
 If that's the case, then chances are you're familiar with clenching and grinding your teeth during sleep.
 Not exactly a restful night!
-Fortunately, Remi has got a solution for this - custom night guards and accessories tailored to fit your jaw size perfectly.
+Fortunately, Remi has got a solution for this - custom mouth guards and accessories tailored to fit your jaw size perfectly.
 These guards not only guarantee comfort but also protect sensitive areas while keeping everything in line as far as alignment is concerned.
 So don't let another sleepless evening be ruined by TMJ syndrome, so why not give one of Remi's custom-made mouthguards a try today?